mytardis/mytardis/docs/install.rst

    Location list will be added.
 Locations can also be added or updated via the django admin web interface.

-   The default list defines 'local', 'staging' and 'sync' Locations.
+   The default list defines the 'local' and 'staging' Locations.

    Locations are required for any configured external source of data, and for secondary MyTardis storage servers.